ericbulloch/kwmd/README.md

 I eventually find a way to run the [LinPEAS](tools/linpeas.sh) script somewhere on the machine.
 The insights that it provides are amazing!
 But I don't usually go straight to LinPeas.
 I do have a few commands that I run manually and check if they provide some quick wins.
 Here are the commands that I run and validate before I run LinPEAS:

+## ls /home

+I want to know what users are on the machine.
+If possible, I will go into each users directory and see what files and folders are available.
+These include things like the the following:

+- The public and private keys in the .ssh folder.
+- The .bash_history file.
+- Documents and Desktop folders.
+- Out of place folders like .git.

 ## id

 The `id` command is one of the very first things I run when I login with a new user on a Linux machine.
 The group information that it provides lets me know what my attack surface is with this user.
 For example, sometimes in a capture the flag event, I'll run the `id` command and I'll get output that a user is in the adm group.
 This means that this user can read a lot of log files in the /var/log directory.
 Log files are full of useful information.